khimo/khimo.github.io/bli-guides/_01-setup-bli-pro/07-interfaces.md

 - **Name**: Possibilty to rename the product.
 - **Address**: The product's serial number.
 - **Force IP address**: Define a fixed IP address to connect to the product.
 This is not recommended and should only be used as a workaround in situations where product discovery has shown not to be reliable.
+>> It may also be used to access equipment installed on another (reachable) network.
 - **Beo4 navigation**: Whether the product is set up for the old Beo4 navigation or the new navigation with cursor keys and SELECT.
 - **Show product sources on their zone**: Hides product sources in its zone if not selected.
 - **Set new automatically synchronized sources as visible**: New synchronized sources are not set as hidden.